nanometre/pet-adoption-tgc-proj2-react/README.md

 **Individual pet fosterers | Adults (20 - 60 years old)**:

-User Story: When pet fosterers are no longer to take care of the animals and would like to find potential fosterers/adopters, they often make a post on community groups hosted on social media platforms to spread the word.
+User Story: When individual pet fosterers are no longer able to care for the animals and would like to find potential fosterers/adopters, they often make a post on community groups hosted on social media platforms to spread the word.
 However, the reach of these posts is limited as only group members can view the content.

 Acceptance Criteria: A convenient way to spread the word to a greater audience pool and increase the chances of finding a new adopter/fosterer.